-Comment: The Foundation is closely following the direction provided in its long-term investment and financial management approach adopted in 2009.
-To enable recovery of the market value of the fund according to schedule, the maximum amount of income was re-invested, grants were limited to \$300,000 and program expenditure were limited to those necessary to the exercise of proper due diligence in ensuring ultimate recipients were performing according to their funding agreement.
-Following this plan, grants may be expected to begin to increase starting in 2015.
+Comment: The Foundation is closely following the direction provided in its long-term investment and financial management approach originally adopted in 2009.
+To enable recovery of the market value of the fund according to schedule, the maximum amount of income was re-invested, grants were limited to \$300,000 until 2013.
+In addition, program expenditures were limited to only those necessary to the exercise of proper due diligence in ensuring ultimate recipients were performing according to their funding agreement.
+Due to the success of this carefully managed financial plan, grants will now begin to increase starting in 2014, one year ahead of the plan.